alkesh/rails3-app/README.md

     % rails new my_app -J -T -m app.rb

+Once this has completed - cd to your new application's directory, and run the following:

+    % bundle install

 (Due to [a bug](https://rails.lighthouseapp.com/projects/8994/tickets/5926) in rails, it is not currently possible to do the following:

     % rails new my_app -J -T -m \